lisawilliams/lisa/_posts/2017-11-12-death-and-bereavement-curated-reading-list.markdown

 [Quest for Solace](http://www.espn.com/espn/feature/story/_/page/espnw-keith170302/iditarod-competitor-loses-everything-finds-solace-alaska-wilderness), by Matt Crossman in ESPN-W.

 [All The Things That Remind Me Of Her](https://www.salon.com/2010/11/25/jennifers_40_birthday_seitz_essay/?src=longreads), by Matt Zoller-Seitz, Slate.

+[What A Year Of Grief Taught Me About Monuments And Memorials](https://hyperallergic.com/420488/what-a-year-of-grief-taught-me-about-monuments-and-memorials/), Ric Kasini Kadour, Hyperallergic.

+[There Are No Five Stages Of Grief](https://www.nytimes.com/2019/02/28/style/self-care/there-are-no-five-stages-of-grief.html), Andy Kopsa, New York Times.